den-materials/oop-concepts/readme.md

 ## Lab

-Take your solution from the [tic-tac-toe](https://github.com/den-wdi-1/tic-tac-toe) mini-project.
+Take your solution from the [tic-tac-toe](https://github.com/den-wdi-2/tic-tac-toe) mini-project.
 - Identify some ADTs(objects) that might be present in your solution.
     - Add the names of the ADTs to an ``adts.txt`` file.
     - Push the change back to Github
-- Create a constructor for each ADT you think you identified in the ``adts.txt``
+- Create a constructor in your Javascript code for each ADT you identified
     - Refactor your code to use the constructor and any methods you defined on your ADT
 - If you find a new ADT while doing this, Great!, add it back to the ``adts.txt`` and include those changes in your commit.